CFB Suffield

 The base has its own radio station, CKBF-FM, which airs programming for both the Canadian and British military personnel stationed at the base.
-The Crown Village of Ralston is located on base lands.
+The Crown village of Ralston is on base lands.

 History

 Chemical warfare training

 The lands comprising modern-day CFB Suffield were known as the "Suffield Block", resulting from the Dominion Land Survey, and comprised marginal agricultural land, given the perpetual semi-arid climate.
 Some settlement was attempted, but during the droughts of the 1920s most farms were abandoned, along with some horses, whose feral descendants formerly roamed the region.
 The total area measures approximately 2700 km2 and borders an area north of the South Saskatchewan River.

 Following the fall of France to Nazi Germany, the British Army required a new training facility for carrying out experiments in chemical warfare to replace the one it previously used in French Algeria.
 In 1941, the federal government expropriated the Suffield Block, purchasing the majority of the land from the Canadian Pacific Railway and the Hudson's Bay Company; 452 residents were displaced.
 Experimental Station Suffield commenced operations on June 11, 1941.

 British forces left the joint operation of Suffield to the Canadian Army in 1946.
 In 1947 the Canadian Army turned operation of Experimental Station Suffield over to the Defence Research Board, now Defence Research and Development Canada.
 In 1950 the facility was renamed Suffield Experimental Station, and in 1967 it was renamed to Defence Research Establishment Suffield (DRES).
 Throughout the period from 1947 to 1971, the Canadian Army continued occasional use of the Suffield ranges.